greenelab/covid19-review/.github/ISSUE_TEMPLATE/new-therapy-study-template.md

 #### Describe the outcome that is assessed and whether it is appropriate.

 For example: Is the outcome assessed by a clinician or is it self-reported?
-Is the outcome based on viral load or a functional measurement (eg respiratory function, discharge from hospital)?
+Is the outcome based on viral load or a functional measurement (e.g., respiratory function, discharge from hospital)?
 What method is used to measure the outcome?
 How long after a treatment is the outcome measured?